AI-Agents-Hackathon-2025/SageShell/README.md

 - 💬 Fully interactive in the terminal
 - 🔒 Runs locally without storing or transmitting user data
 - 🧩 Modular design: easy to extend or customize
+- 🗃️ API endpoints to interact with stored questions and answers

 ---